Customers who need assistance

 Support will be provided for customers who need assistance at the airport and on board as needed.
 Please feel free to let our airport staff know if you need assistance.

-Please contact the Contact Center at least 48 hours prior to departure to request support.
-Also, please come to the check-in counter at least 2 hours prior to the scheduled time of departure.
+Please contact the Contact Center at least 5days prior to departure to request support.
+Also, please come to the check-in counter at least 3 hours prior to the scheduled time of departure.

 • Wheelchair users are required to confirm the following in advance at the Contact Center.
-Please fill out this check sheet (PDF)and send it to the Contact Center by Files Submission Form 48 hours prior to departure.
+Please fill out this check sheet (PDF)and send it to the Contact Center by Files Submission Form 5days prior to departure.

 About your walking condition